 Communication style matters.
 Will the analyst sit down with you face-to-face?
 Will he ever call you on the phone, or only send emails and expect you to be responsive?
 Conversely, will he call you incessantly?
 Most importantly, gauge whether the style of communicating syncs with your own style as the busy CEO or CFO.

 - How large is your research team?

-Some analysts work alone, while others have associates to help.
+Some sell side analysts work alone, while others have associates to help.
 So even though Sally Smith is listed as the lead analyst, she has other people helping her get her job done.
 Try to determine whether the analyst has other people around to lend support.

 - How often do you travel with the companies on your coverage list?

 When an analyst asks a client on a non-deal road show, it’s often a good idea for the analyst to attend, too.
 Non-deal road shows are valuable opportunities to bond with your analyst, so you want to work with those who will accompany you, at least occasionally, on the road.